Opinions are fun. My friends tell me I am someone with lots of opinions

 Related Category: Society, Watching America,

-Related Category: Perspectives, Politics & Gov, Society, Watching America,
+Related Category: Historical Insights, Politics & Gov, The Law, Watching America,

 Listening to lawyers speak beyond the fictional versions of television can be extremely boring and confusing.
 The most prestigious place in the United States for a lawyer to argue a case is before the United States Supreme Court.
 Acting as presumed experts on the Constitution, the Supreme Court therefore is tasked to evaluate judicial appeals, new laws and other legal content with respect to ens.....read more…

 Posted at: Apr/23/2016 : Posted by: mel

 The other day I was channel surfing during one of my nights when sleep was eluding me.
 I eventually let the remote control rest and I settled on watching the movie Starship Troopers.
 The 1997 movie was directed by Paul Verhoeven with screen play by Edward Neumeier and follows the futuristic military career and personal growth of the main character Johnny Rico while earth is at war with a race of.....read more…